aasmall/powerofcenter.com/content/top/education.md

 # Education

 I did not follow the traditional educational path that many find comfort in.
-I did not attend university, or complete a MFT certification.
+I did not complete a degree, or get a MFT certification.
 Instead I've learned from the many healers and teachers that have crossed my path over the last 40 years

 I believe in continuing education and draw inspiration from these disciplines